pcal93/CC-Projects/README.md

 - **Java MapReduce**:
   - Traditional low-level implementation using the Hadoop Java API.
   - Mapper and Reducer classes process input splits from HDFS and compute rank updates iteratively.
-- **Python MapReduce**:
-  - Implements Map and Reduce logic using the Hadoop Streaming API.
-  - Easier prototyping but less optimized than Java.

 #### ⚡ Spark Implementations
 - **PySpark (Python)**: